Ecological-Complexity-Lab/CRISPR_networks/README.md

 ## Simulations based on the Childs et. al. model

 Here we implement the hybrid (deterministic/stochastic) model by Lauren M. Childs, et. al. in *"Multiscale model of CRISPR‐induced coevolutionary dynamics: diversification at the interface of Lamarck and Darwin"*. [*Evolution: International Journal of Organic Evolution 66, no. 7 (2012)*](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1558-5646.2012.01595.x).

-The code C++ source code for make the simulations based can be found [here](https://github.com/Ecological-Complexity-Lab/CRISPR_networks/blob/master/SourceCodeSimulatior/CRISPR_Model.cpp).
+The C++ source code to make the simulations can be found [here](https://github.com/Ecological-Complexity-Lab/CRISPR_networks/blob/master/SourceCodeSimulatior/CRISPR_Model.cpp).

 ### Compilation